About

 I received a Bachelor’s degree in Psychology from the University of Virginia, a Master’s degree in Clinical Psychology from Marshall University and a Ph.D. in Clinical Psychology from the University of Kentucky.

-My training and employment as a clinical psychologist has included work in psychiatric hospitals, mental health centers, colleges and universities, a Federal prison, and a VA (veterans) hospital.
+My training and employment as a clinical psychologist has included work in psychiatric hospitals, mental health centers, colleges and universities, state government, a Federal prison, and a VA (veterans) medical center.
 I’m licensed to practice psychology by the Kentucky Board of Examiners of Psychology.

-Along with my work teams, I have been fortunate to help provide care to over 50,000 people with mental illness and addiction over the last three decades.
+Over more than thirty years, I and my work teams have been fortunate to help provide care to over 50,000 people with mental health and substance use concerns.

 For over 24 years, I worked at Eastern State Hospital, a public psychiatric hospital in Lexington, KY.
 I was the founding director of the hospital’s Recovery Mall, an award-winning recovery and rehabilitation program for adults with serious mental illness and substance misuse.
 As the hospital’s Psychology Services director, I facilitated the provision of psychological assessment and psychotherapy and supervised psychology graduate students in their training placements.

 I also worked for over 26 years in part-time and full-time academic roles in the Department of Psychology at the University of Kentucky.
 I served as director of the Jesse G. Harris, Jr. Psychological Services Center, an outpatient clinic where doctoral students in clinical psychology are trained in providing psychological testing and therapy.
 I oversaw the operations of the center and provided administrative and clinical supervision to the graduate student staff and therapists.
-I was also the training director of the University of Kentucky Internship Consortium, a doctoral health service psychology internship program accredited by the American Psychological Association.
+I was also the training director of a doctoral health service psychology internship program accredited by the American Psychological Association.

 Currently I serve as Executive Advisor for Clinical Services in the Kentucky Department for Behavioral Health, Developmental and Intellectual Disabilities, part of the Kentucky Cabinet for Health and Family Services, in Frankfort, KY.
 In this role, I work on projects to remove barriers and improve access to behavioral health care for citizens throughout the Commonwealth of Kentucky.